telstra/MessagingAPI-SDK-python/README.md

 Raises `telstra.messaging.exceptions.MessageError` if anything goes wrong.

+The dataclass `telstra.messaging.message.Attachments` can be used to build an mms payload.
+It takes the following arguments:

+- `type`: The content type of the attachment, for example `image/png`.
+- `filename` (optional): Optional field, for example `image.png`.
+- `payload`: The payload of an mms encoded as base64.

+Raises `telstra.messaging.exceptions.MessageError` if anything goes wrong.

 It returns an object with the following properties:

 - `to`: The destination mobile number.